taaha/LRL_processing/README.md

 | **Baseline Completion**          | This is the output from the LLM in Urdu (low resource language).                                                 |
 | **Internal latent response**      | This is the internal latent response in English we get after ablating translation features.                                |

-**Translated Instruction** column is solely for understanding of English speakers and not part of our methodology or seen by MALT.
+**Translated Instruction** column is solely for understanding of English speakers and not part of our methodology.

 ## Deployment